Khuli Chana

 Khulane Morule (born August 27, 1982), better known by his stage name Khuli Chana, is a South African Motswako rapper.

+In 2014, he released his single titled Hape Le Hape 2.1 featuring Da L.E.S and Magesh.
+In September of the year, he released the video of the single titled Never Grow Up.

 Early life and career

-Morule was born in the Mmabatho, North West Province and started rapping motswako at a young age.
+Morule was born in the Mmabatho, North West Province and started rapping Motswako at a young age.
 He was a member of a rap group called Morafe.
 He then proceeded to go solo, after the rap group took a break from releasing music as a unit.

 Khuli Chana rose to fame after releasing his major successful album Motswakoriginator, which infuses both the Setswana and English languages.
 Motswako is a mixture of both languages and the sound and style of music originates from Mahikeng, a small town in the North West Province.

 In 2014, Chana was nominated for Most Valuable Artist and Video of the Year at 2014 South African Hip Hop Awards.

-He has shared a stage with US rapper Drake, as an opening act.
+He has shared a stage with Canadian rapper Drake, as an opening act.

 Khuli Chana partnered with vodka brand Absolut as one of their ambassadors for the South Africa market.

-Khuli Chana was nearly killed when members of the South African police mistook him for a criminal and proceeded to fire nine bullets at his vehicle.

 Personal life

-In 2013, Khuli was shot by police while in his car due to mistaken identity.
-This was a major blow to his name and career as there were speculations about the incident.
-Luckily he survived the shooting, fully recovered and cleared his name.
-He settled it out of court and got himself R1.8 million.
+In 2013, Khuli was nearly killed when members of the South African police mistook him for a criminal and proceeded to fire nine bullets at his vehicle.
+He fully recovered, cleared his name, settled out of court for R1.8 million.
 Khuli Chana married DJ and television personality Lamiez Holworthy in 2019.
+The couple welcome their son Leano-Laone Zion Morule on 9 March 2023.
+He also has a daughter Nia Lefika from a previous relationship.